-We will provide a list of textbooks for the first semester core courses later this summer.
-We provide the list so you can purchase your books before school starts, if you would like to do so.
+Here is a list of the fall semester textbooks.
+The text for the data analysis class will be announced at a later date.
+We provide the textbook list so you can purchase your books online before school starts, if you would like to do so.
 All text books will be available for purchase at The Willamette Store

 Health History and Immunization Records

 Oregon state law requires all new students to provide immunization and health records.
 Forms to be completed are available online in pdf format and are linked below.
 Be sure to complete the health history and immunization forms as soon as possible and send them to the Willamette University Bishop Wellness Center by August 1st.
 You can also bring the completed forms with you, but it is helpful if we have the forms before you arrive on campus.